Telecominfraproject/oopt-gnpy/docs/json.rst

 | ``route-object-include-exclude``  | (list)     | Optional.
 Indexed List of routing include/exclude constraints  |
 |                                   |            | to compute the path between source and destination.            |
 +-----------------------------------+------------+----------------------------------------------------------------+

+During automatic mode selection, GNPy also checks the per-carrier received power limits and impairment penalties defined for the mode.

+For a mode with detailed receiver parameters, the mode is considered feasible when the calculated Q-margin is non-negative for all propagated carriers.

 ``route-object-include-exclude`` attributes: